MIND-FIRST PRACTICES

 [TUNING:]

-4. As The Dreamer — Opening Up to the Dream Theory
+4. As The Dreamer — Opening to the Dreamer’s Awareness

 A repeatable field test for trying on the Dreamer stance in real time.